put good in, get good out

 Banana chips are fried, crispy slices of banana.
 Ours are fried in organic coconut oil and lightly seasoned with organic cane sugar to make a slightly sweet and crunchy Muesli topping.

 Banana chips aren’t as rich with nutrients as fresh bananas, but they do offer a decent amount of potassium and fiber.
-The biggest advantage of banana chips is that they offer a quick source of energy, making them the perfect addition to our sport Muesli.
+The biggest advantage of banana chips is that they offer a quick source of energy, making them the perfect addition to your morning routine.

 Coconut flakes made from coconut meat.
 First, the meat is boiled.
 Then, it’s cut into substantial flakes.
 Finally, it’s dried out.